 A cloud of mosquitoes swarmed in and that’s when I really started to panic.
 I tried to shake the scorpion out of my tie but it dug in tight.
 I swatted at the spiders and mosquitoes but they just doubled in numbers.
 I was stuck in bed with poisonous and disease carrying insects with a taste for expensive silk.

 It was truly the stuff of nightmares and there wasn’t a thing I could do about it.
 I woke up in a sweat and a panic, and resisted every urge in my body to get up, flip on the lights, and tear the bedroom apart searching for bugs.
 I did check on my ties in the morning, though, just in case.

-Evolutionary theory posits that nightmares served as an ancient defense system designed to keep us on our toes.
+Evolutionary theory posits that bad dreams served as an ancient defense system designed to keep us on our toes.
 Essentially, if you dreamt about a tough situation, you’d be ready to act appropriately should it happen in real life.
 I have to say I’m not sure that I’m ready for the next bug apocalypse but I’ll sure have a story to tell if it happens.

 Other triggers could be trauma or PTSD, insomnia or an irregular sleep schedule, medications, substance abuse, or other mental or physical conditions like depression or heart disease.
 Sometimes it’s as simple as watching a horror movie before bed (personally I can assure you I haven’t watched Arachnophobia in years).

 “They’ve promised that dreams can come true –

 but forgot to mention that nightmares are dreams, too.” – Oscar Wilde

 Bad dreams also run in families who have a history of suffering nightmares or other parasomnias (other sleep disorders like sleepwalking or talking).